Photo: Miriam Preis/imagebank.sweden.se

-On the first Sunday, people light the first candle in the Advent candlestick.
+On the first Sunday of Advent – four weeks before Christmas – people light the first candle in the Advent candlestick.
 This is always a special event, eagerly awaited.
 Each Sunday until Christmas, a candle is lit (and blown out after a while), until all four candles are alight.

 The children’s expectations grow with every candle.
 On TV, there is a special Christmas calendar show for the young with 24 episodes.
 It, too, serves as a countdown to the big day.